Overview

 1. Caucasian female age 33 suffered viral meningitis, with only partial recovery.
 Upon starting LDN [at about age 53], and titrating dose up to 12mg/day, she regained "normal quality of life" over a period of about 3 years, which she has maintained for about 7 years subsequently.

-2. Caucasian female age 29 developed suden onset profound fatigue and weakness.
+2. Caucasian female age 29 developed sudden onset profound fatigue and weakness.
 She was prescribed LDN at age 54, starting at very low dose of 0.25mg/day due to known immune hypersensitivity.
 She noticed benefits after 6 months (at a dose of 1mg/day), and continues to improve as her dose is slowly titrated up; she continues to have some symptoms.

 3. Caucasian male age 14 became bedridden and unable to self-care following "glandular fever" (Epstein-Barr Virus).
 He had a gradual partial recovery.
 At age 37 he started LDN and experienced improvements in sleep, energy, and mood that were "sufficiently marked that he intends to continue LDN long term."